ON-AIRCRAFT UPRT FOR FLYING INSTRUCTORS

 Delivery of the theoretical knowledge instruction of the advanced UPRT course

-The theoretical knowledge training shall be integrated with the flight training so that the maximum benefit is gained from time spent in the air
+The theoretical knowledge training is integrated with the flight training so that the maximum benefit is gained from time spent in the air.

 There are 4 hours of dual instruction on the UPRT.FI course.
 The flight exercises are given below: